Social Customary Sex Trafficking of North West India: Visit to project Rakshan (Day 1)

 Visit to Block level Community Livelihood Training Center, district – Tonk

-m was introduced to Sita (name changed) who is a community mobilizer working for a Civil Society Organisation in Jaipur that has partnered with iPartner.
+The Team was introduced to Sita (name changed) who is a community mobilizer working for a Civil Society Organisation in Jaipur that has partnered with iPartner.
 The CSO has started an innovative project to prevent trafficking of young girls (intergenerational trafficking) into the sex trade from the Nat community in the Tonk district of Rajasthan.
 Sita herself belongs to the Nat community.
 She is married and has two children and has her house in the ‘Natto ki basti’ (the colony of the Nats).

 *Note: Natto ki basti or Natto ka basti is a physically isolated part of a larger village.
 It is comprised exclusively of the Nat community.
 Baas or vaas means abode or residence.